-This is why the concept of “non-violent” resistance continues to lose support in our contemporary climate, and why it is extremely difficult for some to comprehend even as a viable response among others.
+This is why the concept of “non-violent” resistance continues to lose support in our contemporary climate.
 In the Introduction to The Force of Non-Violence, Judith Butler writes, “an ethics of nonviolence cannot be predicated on individualism, and it must take the lead in waging a critique of individualism as the basis of ethics and politics alike.
-An ethics and politics of nonviolence would have to account for this way that selves are implicated in each other’s lives, bound by a set of relations that can be as destructive as they can be sustaining” (9).
-Expanding one’s imagination in order to see where others are coming from does not mean pretending that violence is not taking place or ignoring injustice and inequality, it means rather zooming out of the limited perspectives of the self and its pain or pleasure to adopt a broader vision that encompasses the complex network of relations binding us to one another.
+An ethics and politics of nonviolence would have to account for the way that selves are implicated in each other’s lives, bound by a set of relations that can be as destructive as they can be sustaining” (9).
+Expanding one’s imagination in order to see where others are coming from does not mean pretending that violence is not taking place or ignoring injustice and inequality, it means rather zooming out of the limited perspectives of the self and its pain or pleasure to adopt a broader vision that encompasses the complex network of relations that binds us to one another.
 In fact, Butler argues in “Political Philosophy in Freud: War, Destruction, Mania, and the Critical Faculty,” that love:

 On the Urgency of Expanding Our Imagination